 - Is the University Hotline for emergency situations?

-No. In emergency situations, such as if you suspect or observe a crime in progress or a crime posing an imminent or serious threat to individual safety, contact Public Safety at 911 (campus phone) or 609-258-3333 (off campus/cell phone).
+No. In emergency situations, such as if you suspect or observe a crime in progress or a crime posing an imminent or serious threat to individual safety, contact Public Safety at 911 (campus phone/off campus/cell phone).

 - What types of complaints can be reported to the University Hotline?

-Good faith concerns regarding possible noncompliance with and/or violation of government or external agency regulations, university policies, errors or irregularities in Princeton’s financial accounting practices, non-emergency potentially illegal activity and unethical behavior can be reported to the University Hotline.
+Good faith concerns regarding possible noncompliance with and/or violation of government or external agency regulations, university policies, errors or irregularities in Princeton’s financial accounting practices, non-emergency potentially illegal activity, violations of the Rights, Rules, and Responsibilities (including potential bias, harassment, and/or discrimination related concerns), and unethical behavior can be reported to the University Hotline.

 - When should I call or submit a report through the University Hotline?

 You may call the University Hotline if you feel uncomfortable with the recommended processes for reporting concerns, if other mechanisms are not successful in addressing your issue or concern, or if you would like to submit your complaint or report anonymously.